Altamont, it's great to see that you're still there, that you haven't passed out from whatever it was that was bothering you.

 It wouldn't happen if we'd have been able to build a refinery in the last 30 years.

-Oh no, we can't do that.
+Oh, no, we can't do that.

-Uh redneck Riviera, a term of endearment, Chris Matthews told me.
+Redneck Riviera, a term of endearment, Chris Matthews told me.

 Oh, I forgot Chris Matthews was there last night.

-He was somebody asked me if there's another Democrat.
+Somebody asked me if there's another Democrat.

 Kissed his hand.

-I said, How are you doing, buddy?
+I said, how you doing, buddy?

 It was fun.

-Ron in Surprise Arizona.
+Ron in Surprise, Arizona.

 Welcome to the program.